Yanka13/guest_app_docker_postgres/README.md

 👉 Try it by heading over to [localhost:5000](http://localhost:5000/)

-👉 To stop & remove containers
+👉 To stop & remove containers:

 ```bash